 London Town was recently designated a Site of Memory by the UNESCO Slave Route Project.
 Find out more about London Town’s participation in the slave trade and the Slave Route Project here.

 The crown jewel of London Town's historic area.
-On the National Register of Historic Landmarks, the William Brown House is currently only available to visit by virtual tour.
+On the National Register of Historic Landmarks, the William Brown House has a free virtual tour!

-Reconstructed on its archaeological footprint, the Lord Mayor's Tenement would have been rented to London Town's lower-class workers.
-Visit our events page for our next hearth cooking demonstrations in the Lord Mayor's Tenement.
+Reconstructed on its archaeological footprint, the Tenement would have been rented to London Town's lower-class workers.
+Visit our events page for our next hearth cooking demonstrations in the Tenement.

 Our newest reconstruction, also built on the shop's archaeological footprint!
 Discover the different tools that carpenters would have used and what they might have created.